Thomas C. Grajek, Attorney At Law | November 21, 2022 | Criminal Defense

 Your Miranda rights protect your freedom during an arrest.
 Supported by Constitutional Amendments, they give you the right to remain silent and the right to legal counsel.
 Therefore, it is critical for people being arrested or facing federal or Florida criminal charges to understand how Miranda works and when the laws apply.

-As a Lakeland criminal defense attorney, I want to clear up Miranda misconceptions.
+Our Lakeland criminal defense lawyers clarify Miranda’s misconceptions.
 The following is a Miranda rights FAQ for Florida.
 If you were arrested and suspect your Miranda rights were violated, contact Thomas C. Grajek, Attorney at Law, for a case consultation.
-I can analyze the details of your situation and help weigh your legal defense options.
+I can analyze the details of your situation and help you weigh your legal defense options.

 Florida Miranda rights FAQ